QiQing-L/online-store/README.md

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to instructor Raymon Maroun for continuous support and guidance.
-- A special thanks to all teammates for their dedication and teamwork.